Diop’s strongest poetic device in this poem is that of personification. He infuses Africa with human qualities, and talks directly to her.

 This back that breaks under the weight of humiliation” this line shows the figure of speech as a “Personification”.
 The poem also shows the: Alliteration: You beautiful black blood Anaphora: Africa my Africa Africa of proud warriors in the ancestral savannahs Africa of whom my grandmother sings 5.

-What are the literary devices found in the poem Africa by Diop?
+What are the figures of speech used in the poem Africa by David Diop?

 How does the poet describe Africa?